The SDD pipeline

 end

-subgraph s_fast [Fast path: sdd:fastpath then sdd:fastpath-review]
+subgraph s_fast [Single-PR path: sdd:fastpath then sdd:fastpath-review]

-h_fast([Human: comment /fastpath]):::human
+h_fast([Human: comment /agile or /fastpath]):::human

 h_approve_fast([Human: comment /approve]):::human